 [WATCH] Jamimah Rodrigues’ special catch dismisses Beth Mooney during Women’s World Cup 2025 semifinal

-Jemimah got some good support from the middle-order batters Deepti Sharma (24 off 17 balls), Richa Ghosh (26 off 16 balls), and Amanjot Kaur (15 not out off eight balls), as India Women successfully chased the target in 48.3 overs after losing five wickets, as they chased down the target by five wickets.
+In the middle order, Deepti Sharma (24 off 17 balls), Richa Ghosh (26 off 16 balls), and Amanjot Kaur (15 not out off eight balls) provided crucial support, ensuring the chase stayed on track.
+India Women successfully achieved the record target in 48.3 overs, winning by five wickets in one of the most thrilling matches of the tournament.

 ]]>